-Connect New Relic CodeStream to your Microsoft Teams channel.
+Connect New Relic CodeStream to your Microsoft Teams organization.

-When you post a codemark your teammates will get notified via the activity feed, and potentially via email.
+When you post a comment or issue your teammates will get notified via the activity feed, and potentially via email.
 Sometimes, though, you might want to share to Microsoft Teams as well.
 This would allow you to reach people who haven’t yet joined CodeStream, or maybe don’t spend a lot of time in their IDE.

-- Once installed you should see the following popup for the CodeStream app, click the Add button.
+- You'll be taken to Teams where you should see the following popup for the CodeStream app.
+Click the Add button.
 Note, do not expand it and select the options to add to team or chat.
 Simply click Add.

 - This will take you to your private chat with the CodeStream bot, and you’ll see the CodeStream logo appear in the Teams sidebar.
-Type
+Click the Sign In button in the bot's welcome message, or type

 signinin this chat and submit.

-- Paste the token into the chat and submit.
+- Paste your sign-in token into the popup and then click on the Sign-in button.

 - Go to a channel in which you’d like to share, type